abuiles/ember-101/hands-on.md

 Done?

-Next, let's add some styling to our project, we don't want to show this our friends as it is right now.
+Next, let's add some styling to our project, we don't want to show this to our friends as it is right now.

 ## Mockups